HaoboGu/ors/README.md

 Warning: This project is in very early stage and not finished yet.
 There are still many bugs as far as I know.
 Don't use it in production.

 ## Prerequisites
-This crate requires you have onnxruntime's C library in version v1.8.1 in your system.
+This crate requires you have onnxruntime's C library version v1.8.1 in your system.
 You can use `initialize_runtime()` to read the C library:

 ```rust
 fn setup_runtime() {